Skip to main content

 • Completed

-SBC is aiming to reduce and eliminate carbon emissions from their fleet and non-road machinery through a reduction in diesel reliance.
+Stevenage Borough Council is aiming to reduce and eliminate Greenhouse Gas (GHG) emissions from their fleet and non-road machinery through a reduction in diesel reliance, exploring low and zero-carbon alternative technologies.

 Description